AllanLitLam/case-study-cyclistic/README.md

 **Strategy**: Implement a marketing campaign that incentivizes the unique, high-value behavior of casual riders: **long ride duration**.

 1. Tiered Discount Plan
-- Create a discount on the annual membership based on a casual rider's **cumulative ride time** (e.g., a 7% discount for logging 77+ minutes of total ride time).
+- Create a discount on the annual membership based on a casual rider's **cumulative ride time** (e.g., 10% discount for logging 30+ minutes of total ride time, the modeled mean of high-value casual riders).
 This directly rewards the behavior most valuable to Cyclistic's service.

 - **Refinement**: Focus the campaign solely on the **ride duration metric**, as using a 'total rides' limit is impractical for individual customer targeting.